AI agent authorization is a rule problem

 | Delegation chain | User acts directly | User delegates to agent, agent may delegate to sub-agents |

 This is why static RBAC is insufficient for agents.
-You need context-aware, action-level, runtime authorization that evaluates each tool call against policy at the moment of execution, not at login time.
+You need context-aware runtime authorization that evaluates governed tool calls against policy at the moment of execution, not at login time.

 Authorization architecture for AI agents